LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaResults.md

 ## Changing the default Content-Type

-The result Content-Type is automatically inferred from the Scala value you specify as body.
+The result content type is automatically inferred from the Scala value that you specify as the response body.

 For example: